langchain-ai/langchain/docs/integrations/shaleprotocol.md

 # Shale Protocol

-[Shale Protocol](https://shaleprotocol.com) provides free and production-ready LLMs APIs to accelerate researches and innovations based on open LLMs.
+[Shale Protocol](https://shaleprotocol.com) provides production-ready inference APIs for open LLMs.

+Our free tier supports up to 1K daily requests per key as we want to eliminate the barrier for anyone to start building genAI apps with LLMs.

-With Shale Protocol, developers/resaerchers can create apps and explore the power of open LLMs with no cost.
+With Shale Protocol, developers/researchers can create apps and explore the capabilities of open LLMs at no cost.

-This page covers how use Shale Protocol as an LLM back-end with LangChain.
+This page covers how Shale-Serve API can be incorporated with LangChain.

+As of June 2023, the API supports Vicuna-13B by default.
+We are going to support more LLMs such as Falcon-40B in future releases.

 ## How to